-In addition, permits contain monitoring requirements for at least several constituents.
-Often, the permittee is required to sample for those constituents at a frequency equal to or greater than the monitoring frequencies for toxicity.
-Because it is more efficient to gather samples for multiple constituents at once, toxicity samples and other water quality samples are usually sampled simultaneously.
-It follows that where the monitoring frequency for other constituents is greater than that for the proposed toxicity sampling rates, there would be no increase in the total number of trips and the total number of miles travelled under the Provisions.
-However, as some of the toxicity tests require re-sampling of effluent from the site for renewal water, the potential change in the total number of trips is dependent upon both the test that would be required for the facility and whether or not there are more frequent sampling events for other constituents.

-For example, if the City of Davis WWTP were required to change its chronic toxicity monitoring requirements from quarterly tests of C. dubia, P. promelas and S. capricornutum to a monthly test of just S. capriocornutum, the frequency of sampling for the tests would go up three times.
-However, the S. capricornutum test (U.S. EPA Method 1003.0) does not require collection of renewal water during the seven-day test; the other tests do.
-The City of Davis WWTP’s current permit also requires thrice-weekly grab samples (i.e., on-site samples retrieved directly from the effluent) for ammonia nitrogen.
-The discharger is required to sample other constituents at least monthly.
-This means that even though there is an increase in sampling frequency for toxicity under the proposed Provisions, there is no change in the number of trips taken, because the discharger (or contractor) is already sampling something else at the same rate.
-For the City of Davis, even if the Provisions would require monthly sampling of C. dubia or P. promelas and therefore three trips within one week to obtain adequate renewal water, there would be no increase in trips because of the sampling requirements for ammonia.
+*The laboratory used by this discharger is over 1,000 miles away.
+It was assumed that samples are sent from the discharger to the laboratory through an overnight air delivery service.
+In-state vehicle miles traveled were therefore estimated to be driving distance between the facility and a nearby airport (Sacramento International Airport).

+** Pactiv LLC’s NPDES existing requires only two samples over a five-year permit term.
+Miles traveled for two trips over the five years was averaged to determine an annual baseline value.

 It is expected that emissions will vary among the vehicles used by the assorted courier services, with certain companies using vehicles with high fuel economies and low emissions.
 For example, the United Parcel Service, the world’s largest package delivery company, currently uses 9,100 low- emissions vehicles (United Parcel Service, 2018), and their competitor, FedEx, is currently testing trucks that run on liquefied and compressed natural gas (Baker, 2017).
 In addition, the staggering of sample collection times—with the Water Boards determining when calendar months begin and end—and the potential to combine sample collection trips for toxicity and individual constituents is expected to further reduce additional vehicle miles traveled and therefore emissions, as well as impacts to traffic and noise.
 Furthermore, several dischargers currently use onsite laboratories to determine compliance with toxicity limitations, and it is expected that they would continue to do so to meet the requirements under the Provisions.
-Lastly, some dischargers that do not possess reasonable potential would not be required to conduct routine monitoring under the Provisions, thereby possibly reducing, or entirely eliminating vehicular impacts related to toxicity monitoring altogether.
+Lastly, some dischargers that do not possess reasonable potential would not be required to conduct routine monitoring under the Provisions, while other dischargers may be granted an exemption from some or all of the monitoring requirements of the Provisions, thereby possibly reducing, or entirely eliminating vehicular impacts related to toxicity monitoring altogether.